Aubury/schoolbook/wp-content/plugins/db-falling-snowflakes/readme.txt

 == Installation ==

-1. Upload db-tagcloud folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enjoy